hendyjho/linux-captainduckduck-python-example/README.md

 <b>Other things to consider:</b>

 	-There is no gracefull reload or Blue/Green deployment option.
+	-No explicit message or warning to understand if new deployment is live.
+	-There is no option/feature to see previous action logs. (other then docker service logs.)